Tree House Brewing Company

-Tree House Brewing Company is a brewery located in Charlton, Massachusetts, approximately 60 miles west of Boston.
-It is considered by some to be amongst the best breweries in the United States, including public beer-rating sites like Untappd (ranked 8th best brewery in the country) and Beer Advocate (brew 3 out of the top ten beers in the country), as well as sites including Forbes, the Boston Globe, and Thrillist.
-Founded in 2011, the brewery was originally located in Brimfield, Massachusetts, then moved on to Monson, Massachusetts in 2013, before a multimillion dollar project landed them at their current site in 2017.
-Tree House is a non-distributing brewery—it is only available to buy on site—but given its popularity, lines at the brewery can run an hour or more on certain days.
+Tree House Brewing Company is a brewery located in Charlton, Massachusetts, approximately 60 mi west of Boston.
+It is ranked among the best breweries in the United States, including public beer-rating sites like Untappd (ranked 8th best brewery in the country) and Beer Advocate (brew 3 out of the top 10 beers in the country), as well as Forbes, the Boston Globe, and Thrillist.
+Founded in 2011, the brewery was originally located in Brimfield, Massachusetts, then moved on to Monson, Massachusetts in 2013, before a multimillion dollar project led to the current site in 2017.